Intro

 How it works

-Although the code to implement play-json-derived-codecs
+Although the code to implement play-json-derived-codecs is really

 short, I had to read a whole book to figure out how it works.
 Dave